How We're Handling COVID-19:

 Preservation and maintenance of Taliesin’s architecture, both interior and exterior, and the Taliesin Collection is central to the work of our organization.
 Volunteers with experience in historic preservation, drafting, restoration, masonry, and other building trades support our Preservation team.

 Tours, hiking trails, special events, and cultural programming for adults and children are all avenues to experience the Taliesin estate as a volunteer.
-Opportunities include supporting the tour program as a steward or contributing to the success of the annual Taliesin Farm Dinners, Shining Brow Awards: A Gala Event, concerts in the Hillside Theater, and educational K-12 and adult programs.
+Opportunities include supporting the tour program as a steward or contributing to the success of the annual Taliesin Farm Dinners, concerts in the Hillside Theater, and educational K-12 and adult programs.
 Hiking trail improvement for future public access is another new project involving staff and volunteers.

 Staff and volunteers are critical to telling the story of Taliesin Preservation and expanding our network of supporters.
 We invite those with an interest in photography, videography, marketing, writing and graphic design to volunteer with the Communications team.